benjisho/installing_docker/README.md

 # installing_docker

-A buch of bash scripts to install docker on different Operating Systems
+A bunch of bash scripts to install docker on different Operating Systems

 ## Running a script file